rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_1.md

 - Install and configure the required software on your local computer
 - Set up an AWS account with the necessary permissions and security configurations
 - Deploy S3 buckets for Terraform states
+- Create a Github Actions workflow to deploy infrastructure in AWS

+Additional tasks:

 - Create a federation with your AWS account for Github Actions
 - Create an IAM role for Github Actions
-- Create a Github Actions workflow to deploy infrastructure in AWS

 ## Steps